 States like Georgia, California, Connecticut, New York, Oklahoma, Tennessee, West Virginia, Utah, Illinois, and South Carolina have laws that allow termination or modification of alimony upon remarriage or legally living romantically with another partner.

-New Jersey has an alimony laws that bar alimony support to parents who abuse, kill, or abandon their kids.
+New Jersey has alimony laws that bar alimony support to parents who abuse, kill, or abandon their kids.
 While North Carolina and Georgia limit or deny alimony due to marital misconduct, abandonment, or adultery.
-Most States do not recognize no-fault divorce factors when awarding alimony.
+Most states do not recognize no-fault divorce factors when awarding alimony.